JuliaSparse/Pardiso.jl/README.md

 ### Setting the number of threads

-The number of threads to use are set in different ways for MKL PARDISO and PARDISO 5.0.
+The number of threads to use is set in different ways for MKL PARDISO and PARDISO 5.0.

 #### MKL PARDISO